(••) For the alkynes shows here, show the product(s) expected to ... | Channels for Pearson+

 Textbook QuestionTextbook Question

-(••) For the alkynes shows here, show the product(s) expected to form when treated under the following conditions: (v) HCl (2 equiv.).
+(••) For the alkynes shows here, show the product(s) expected to form when treated under the following conditions: (vii) 1.
+BH₃ 2.
+H₂O₂, NaOH.
 If you expect two products, show both. (c)

 Verified Solution